The Klanghain

 The Klanghain reads the alignment problem primarily as a problem of semantic and relational incoherence, not as a deficit of control mechanisms.

-Current alignment debates focus strongly on questions of scaling, control, and the formal assurance of AI systems, while the role of conceptual framing and the quality of concrete human–AI interactions often remain underexposed.
+Current alignment debates focus strongly on questions of scaling, control, and the formal assurance of AI systems, while the role of conceptual framing and the quality of concrete human–AI interactions often remain neclected.
 This website argues that the so-called “alignment problem” is, in substantial part, a problem of interaction and meaning.
 A sound way of dealing with advanced AI therefore requires not only additional control mechanisms, but above all a more precise conceptual, linguistic, and contextual framing of the interaction.
 Existing safety and alignment research is not replaced by this – it is complemented.

 The Arion Interface